AMReX-Microelectronics/artemis/Docs/source/usage/parameters.rst

 * ``H_bias_excitation_on_grid_style`` (string) optional (default is "default") This parameter is used to set the type of external magnetic bias field varying in space (x,y,z) and time (t).
-It should be noted that the time dependence of H-bias-excitation should only be used to turn on/off the H-bias_field.
+It should be noted that the time-varying part of H-bias-excitation field is attributed to the one-way coupling from electrodynamic H-field, which makes the time-dependent H-bias-excitation a combination of DC H-bias and AC H-field The time dependence of the DC part, if any, should only be used to turn on/off the H-bias_field.
-    Therefore, at a given time (t), H_bias-field is still DC.
     The excitation is added to the magnetic bias field on the grid at every timestep.
 To add an external H-bias-excitation as a function of (x,y,z,t), use the option ``parse_h_bias_excitation_grid_function``.
 This option requires